influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### Barrier

-Create a new Barrier node that emits a BarrierMessage periodically
+Create a new Barrier node that emits a BarrierMessage periodically.

-One BarrierMessage will be emitted every period duration
+One Barrier message will be emitted every period duration.

 ```javascript